 - Volumetric Modulated ARC Therapy (VMAT) is the latest advanced form of IMRT that delivers a precisely sculpted 3D dose distribution with a 360-degree rotation of the gantry in a single or multi arc treatment.

 - Cone Beam Guided Computed Tomography (CBCT) is an advanced form of IGRT (image-guided radiation therapy) with less exposure to the patient and increased quality of imaging to better pinpoint treatment accuracy.

-The Radiation Therapy Center of Morris Hospital is accredited by The Commission on Cancer of the American College of Surgeons as a Community Cancer Program.
+The cancer program at Morris Hospital is accredited by The Commission on Cancer of the American College of Surgeons as a Community Cancer Program.
 This means Morris Hospital has voluntarily committed to providing the highest level of quality cancer care and has undergone a rigorous evaluation process and review of performance.
 For patients, receiving care at a CoC-approved cancer program ensures access to comprehensive care, including a range of state-of-the-art services and equipment; a multi-specialty, team approach to coordinate the best treatment options; information about ongoing clinical trials and new treatment options; access to cancer-related information, education, and support; a cancer registry that collects data on type and stage of cancers and treatment results and offers lifelong patient follow-up; and ongoing monitoring and improvement of care.

 The staff at the Radiation Therapy Center of Morris Hospital is dedicated to each patient’s total health and well-being, in addition to being responsive to each patient’s unique needs.
 They continually research new techniques and stay abreast of the ever changing technology in the field of radiation therapy.
 The treatment team includes:

 - Board certified radiation oncologists who establish the patient’s treatment plan and oversee the healthcare management of each patient’s treatments.

-- Board certified medical physicists oversee the dosimetrist and are also responsible for radiation protection and quality assurance.
+- Board certified medical physicists oversee the dosimetrists and are also responsible for radiation protection and quality assurance.

-- A board certified medical dosimetrist assists the radiation oncologist with the new eclipse treatment planning system by providing accurate calculations of radiation doses and establishes the optimal treatment plan for each specific patient.
+- Board certified medical dosimetrists assist the radiation oncologist with the Eclipse treatment planning system by providing accurate calculations of radiation doses and establishes the optimal treatment plan for each specific patient.